The safest amalgam filling removal includes specific steps in our Greenville, SC office

 In order to protect our guests and ourselves during the removal process, we follow the safety protocol outlined by the International Academy of Oral Medicine and Toxicology, which includes:

 - Isolation of the tooth using a rubber dam decreases the ability of mercury particles to reach other parts of the mouth.

 - Alternate air source for the guest to prevent the inhalation of tiny mercury particulates that may enter the air around the mouth.

 - High-powered suction is also used during the removal of amalgam fillings to remove the highest amount of particulates as soon as they may enter the air.

 - Precision in technique, in which fillings are “cut” rather than drilled, removing fillings in larger pieces significantly decreases the potential release of vapors.

 - Constant cooling of filling material during removal is achieved with both water and air, limiting the release of mercury vapors.

 - A HEPA filter and ion generator in the treatment room work in unison to maintain clean air.

-In addition to taking steps that protect our team and our patients, we also follow safety protocols that outline the safest disposal method, so that environmental mercury contamination does not occur.
+In addition to taking steps that protect our team and our guests, we also follow safety protocols that outline the safest disposal method, so that environmental mercury contamination does not occur.